 Each January I go through the “changing of the files”.

-The past year’s files in the top drawer move to the bottom drawer and the recycled file folders get put in the top drawer.
+Lastly, move the past year’s files in the top drawer to the bottom drawer.
+Use the recycled file folders in the top drawer.

 That’s it done.
 No need to worry about files again until next year!